Print

 1. Mix the dry ingredients.
 Add the flour, sugar, salt, and baking powder into a medium bowl and whisk to combine.

-2. Add the lard.
-Pinch the lard off into 1/2″ (1cm) pieces and add them to the dry ingredients.
+2. Blend in the lard.
+Pinch the lard off into 1/2" (1cm) pieces and add them to the dry ingredients.
 Use a fork (or dough cutter) to cut the lard into the flour mixture until you have pea-sized crumbles.

 3. Add the buttermilk.
 Next, slowly add the buttermilk to the mixture approximately 1/4 cup (40g) at a time, stirring the mixture with a fork to incorporate the buttermilk into the flour until the mixture leaves the sides of the bowl.
 Form the dough into a disc and turn it out onto a floured surface and sprinkle it with a little more flour.
 Fold the dough over itself 3-4 times.
 Wrap with plastic wrap and rest the dough in the fridge for at least 4 hours and up to 2 days.

-4. Roll out the dough.
-After the dough has rested, remove it from the fridge and place it onto a lightly floured surface.
-Roll the dough into an 8×7 inch (20x17cm) rectangle approximately 1/4″ thick.
+4. Roll out the pie dough.
+After the dough has rested, remove it from the fridge and place it on a lightly floured surface.
+Roll the dough into an 8x7 inch (20x17cm) rectangle approximately 1/4" thick.

-5. Cut the dough and fill.
+5. Cut the dough and fill them.
 Using a 3-4 inch (7.5-10cm) round cookie cutter, cut circles out of the dough and fill with 1 to 2 tablespoons of filling.

 6. Seal the dough.
 Fold one half of the dough over the filling to create a half-moon shape and press down using your fingers to seal the edges.
 Use a fork to crimp the edges and ensure the pies are sealed.
-Set filled pies aside on a parchment paper-lined sheet pan and if they start to get too warm, place the filled pies into the fridge to keep them cool while you fill the remaining pies.
+Set the filled pies aside on a parchment paper-lined sheet pan, and if they start to get too warm, place them into the fridge to keep them cool while you fill the remaining pies.

-7. Fry the dough.
-Preheat oil to 350°F/176°C and fry the pies in batches, add pies one at a time very carefully to the hot oil.
-Cook the pies for about 3 to 4 minutes, or until light golden brown turning the pies over every 30 seconds or so to ensure even browning.
+7. Fry the cherry pies.
+Preheat oil to 350°F/176°C and fry the pies in batches.
+Add pies one at a time very carefully to the hot oil.
+Cook the pies for about 3 to 4 minutes, or until light golden brown, turning the pies over every 30 seconds or so to ensure even browning.

-8. Dust pies with powdered sugar.
+8. Dust the pies with powdered sugar.
 Remove pies from the oil onto a cooling rack or paper towel-lined platter and lightly dust with powdered sugar.
-After the pies have cooled for about 10 minutes sprinkle them once more with powdered sugar and serve hot or at room temperature.
+After the pies have cooled for about 10 minutes, sprinkle them once more with powdered sugar and serve hot or at room temperature.
 Enjoy!

 Notes